-Invest in mutual capacity building and space for meaningful consultation
+• Invest in mutual capacity building and space for meaningful consultation

 Social protection is an emerging field of advocacy and engagement in many regions for civil society in general and OPDs in particular.
-It is important to acknowledge that among OPDs there may be limited understanding of and exposure to social protection policies, systems, instruments, and schemes.
+It is important to acknowledge that among OPDs there may be limited understanding of and exposure to social protection policies, systems, instruments and schemes.
 Conversely, there may be a limit in understanding of disability rights and inclusion among social protection professionals.
 Therefore, there is a need to invest in mutual capacity development so that OPDs can meaningfully participate in spaces that are inclusive.

-Text box 10.1 Lebanon: capacity building and twin track consultation process of OPDs for national social protection strategy as well as design of pilot disability allowance
+Text box 10.1 Lebanon: capacity building and twin track consultation process of OPDs for national social protection strategy as well as design of pilot disability allowance in September 2019.
+ILO and UNICEF have therefore supported the development of national social protection strategy, process which was support in part by the joint SDG fund social protection program.

-The COVID-19 pandemic and the Beirut port explosion added to a very complex context in Lebanon, as the country grapples with a very severe financial, economic, and political crisis.
-Building a national social protection system has been at the core of the demand for a new social contract since the popular uprising in September 2019.
-ILO and UNICEF have therefore supported the development of national social protection strategy, a process which was supported in part by the joint SDG fund social protection program.
+The COVID-19 pandemic and the Beirut port explosion add to a very complex context in Lebanon, as the country grapples with a very severe financial, economic and political crisis.
+Building a national social protection system has been at the core of the demand for a new social contract since the popular uprising

 From the beginning, the involvement of the disability movement in the developing a national social protection strategy has been at the core of national dialogue process.
 The engagement strategy has been twofold.
-On the one hand, mainstreaming disability in national social protection dialogue, by ensuring participation of OPDs in the broader national policy dialogue and program design conversations.
-On the other hand - and in preparation for the above - by convening a dedicated platform for internal discussion with and amongst OPDs to identify common points of concern and advocacy and develop a common understanding of the relevance of social protection for the disability inclusion agenda.
+On the one hand, mainstreaming disability in national social protection dialogue, by ensuring participation of OPDs in the broader national policy dialogue and programme design conversations.
+On the other hand - and in preparation for the above - to convene a dedicated platform for internal discussion with and amongst OPDs to identify common points of concern and advocacy and develop a common understanding of the relevance of social protection for the disability inclusion agenda.

-Initiated with a face-to-face workshop just before the start of the pandemic, a collective of OPDs representing the diversity of the movement has regularly met - in-person and virtually - to exchange with and produced few joint products, such as a brief on the COVID-19 Response with some specific recommendations for Persons with Disabilities; and a position paper for inclusion and empowerment of persons with disabilities through Rights-Based and Comprehensive Social Protection System to guide their joint advocacy and clarify their demands for the national strategy.
+Initiated with a face-to-face workshop just before the start of the pandemic, a collective of OPDs representing the diversity of the movement has regularly and virtually met to exchange with and produced few joint products, such as a brief on the COVID-19 Response with some specific recommendations for Persons with Disabilities; or a position paper for inclusion and empowerment of persons with disabilities through Rights-Based and Comprehensive Social Protection System to guide their joint advocacy and clarify their demands for the national strategy.

-They contributed at all stages of the process which led to the finalisation of the national social protection strategy in 2022 which reflects many of their demands.
+They contributed at all stage of the process which led to the finalisation of the national social protection strategy in 2022 which reflect many of their demands.

-In parallel, thanks to funds from the European Union, OPDs have co-designed all the elements through a year-long participatory process of the pilot disability allowance which launched in April 202318.
+In parallel, thanks to a fund form European Union, OPDs have co-designed all the elements through a year-long participatory process of the pilot disability allowance which has been launched in April 2023.

-The entire process has been a mutual learning for OPDs and UNICEF and ILO staff involved.
-Particularly around sharing insights on both social protection systems and scheme design as well as disability inclusion, the lived experiences of persons with disabilities and the work of OPDs to support them in those challenging times.
+The whole process has been a mutual learning for OPDs and UNICEF and ILO staff involved sharing insights on both social protection systems and scheme design as well as disability inclusion, lived experience of persons with disabilities and work of OPDs to support them in those difficult times.